wondasom/clue-user-survey/README.md

 - 👥👤👥(28%): 'I know the app and am using it' ♥️
 - 👤(5%): 'I am just curious about the result'

-## ✅ Secod Step: Interview Participants
+## ✅ Secod Step: 10 Questions and Answers

 As a following step, I did a small interview with 7 people who have been using Clue for several months or years.